mheberger/upstream-delineator/README.md

-# subbasins.py
+# Upstream Delineator

 A set of Python scripts for delineating watersheds or drainage basins using data from [MERIT-Hydro](https://doi.org/10.1029/2019WR024873) and [MERIT-Basins](https://doi.org/10.1029/2019WR025287).
 The script outputs subbasins and a river network graph representation, which can be useful for watershed modeling or machine learning applications.
+These are also sometimes referred to as "Hydrologic Response Units" or HRUs.

-This script also lets you subdivide the watershed at specific locations if you provide additional points that fall inside the main watershed, as shown in the image below.
+This script also lets you subdivide the watershed at specific locations if you provide additional points that fall inside the main watershed, as shown in red in the image below.

 ![Subbasins illustration](img/subbasins_map.jpg)